 A proper work permit application should contain the following documents provided by the applicant (in English or Thai):

-- for non-permanent residents, a Non-Immigrant visa;
+- for non-permanent residents, a Non-Immigrant visa

-- for permanent residents, a residence permit and alien book;
+- for permanent residents, a residence permit and alien book

-8) In case the applicant is married to a Thai national, the following additional documents should be annexed to the request:
+- In case the applicant is married to a Thai national, the following additional documents should be annexed to the request:

-- The marriage certificate;
+- The marriage certificate

-- Spouse’s identity card and household registration;
+- Spouse’s identity card and household registration

-- A copy of every page of the applicant’s passport.
+- A copy of every page of the applicant’s passport

 The application has to be completed with certain corporate documents:

-3) Factory License, if any;
+- Factory License, if any

 If the job is in Bangkok, the application should be done at the Ministry of Labor.
-If the job being applied for is not situated in Bangkok, the application should be filed at the province’s Department of Employment or at the province’s city hall
+If the job being applied for is not situated in Bangkok, the application should be filed at the province’s Department of Employment or at the province’s city hall.

-Requirements to be fulfilled by the Thailand employer
+Requirements to Be Fulfilled by the Employer

 The Thai company hiring a foreigner needs to have the following characteristics:

-3) having a minimum paid up capital of 2,000,000 Baht per foreign employee (3,000,000 Baht for foreign employers);
+- Having a minimum paid up capital of 2,000,000 THB per foreign employee (3,000,000 THB for foreign employers)

-Work Permit Exemptions and Special Cases
+Exemptions and Special Cases